shishir9159/kapetanios/README.md

 It is assumed that the following roles would be assigned to the respective nodes:
 1. Master Nodes: kubectl label node <node-name> assigned-node-role-certs.kubernetes.io=certs and "node-role.kubernetes.io/control-plane" annotation
 2. External Etcd Nodes: kubectl label node <node-name> assigned-node-role-etcd.kubernetes.io=etcd
+3. the kubeadm config file location should be in the location /etc/kubernetes/kubeadm/kubeadm-config.yaml

 #### plugin install:
 ```Bash